 Octopus Inheritance Tax Service

-Octopus Investments is the manager.
-It launched in 2000 as a VCT manager and has since branched out to include EIS, IHT and more mainstream funds.
-Octopus now manage assets of £5.7 billion of which £3.6 billion is in unquoted investments.
-There are 161 investment professionals within Octopus Investments across their energy, healthcare, property finance, ventures and general investment teams.
-Paul Latham, one of Octopus’s senior directors is integral to this service.
+Octopus Investments launched in 2000 and has since built market-leading positions in tax-efficient investment, smaller company financing, renewable energy and healthcare.
+Octopus now manages £6.9 billion of assets, of which £4 billion is in unquoted investments.
+There are over 150 investment professionals at Octopus Investments across their energy, healthcare, property finance, ventures and general investment teams.
+Paul Latham, one of the senior directors at Octopus, is integral to this service.

 Target return and strategy

 The target return is 3% per annum net of annual fees.
 The target is not guaranteed.
 Octopus’s annual management fee is rolled up and not paid until investors cash in and have received a minimum of 3% compound per annum return.